-Tapeworms and fleas are best buddies.
-Like other common intestinal parasites, tapeworms spread when their eggs are deposited in the environment through an infected animal’s stool.
-But that's where the similarity ends.
-Tapeworms cannot be passed to your cat or dog simply by eating them.
-Your pet has to eat a flea (through grooming or responding to a flea bite) that has eaten a tapeworm egg.
+Like other common intestinal parasites, tapeworms spread when their eggs are deposited in the soil through an infected animal’s stool.
+But your dog or cat can’t get tapeworms simply by eating them.
+Your pet has to first eat a flea (through grooming or reacting to a flea bite) that has eaten a tapeworm egg.
 If your dog or cat has a high prey or scavenger instinct, they can also get tapeworms if they eat an animal that’s already infected, such as a rabbit or a mouse.

-Once infected, tapeworms feed on your pet by attaching to the wall of the intestine and absorb nutrients intended for your pet through their skin.
-While tapeworm infections can make your pet uncomfortable, the good news is that severe complications are rare.
+Once infected, tapeworms anchor themselves to the wall of the intestine and absorb nutrients intended for your pet through their skin.
+While tapeworm infections can cause your pet discomfort, the good news is that severe complications are rare.

 - Weight loss